MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-samples-dashboards.md

 The Azure Data Explorer web UI has a samples gallery for you to view built-in dashboards without the need to [create your own cluster and database](start-for-free-web-ui.md) or [ingest data](ingest-data-overview.md).
 Dashboards allow you to manipulate different parameters and visuals to gain insights from your data.

 In this quickstart, you'll learn how to access and explore the built-in dashboards in the Azure Data Explorer web UI samples gallery.

-> [!NOTE]
-> Knowledge of the [Kusto Query Language (KQL)](kusto/query/index.md) is not required to create and modify your dashboards but can be used for further customization.
+Knowledge of [Kusto Query Language (KQL)](kusto/query/index.md) is not required to create and modify your dashboards but can be used for further customization.

 ## Prerequisites